oracle/cloudtestdrive/AppDev/cloud-native/livelabs/standalone/kubeflow/Lab-Kubeflow-step4.md

 2. Setup docker credentials.

   Kaniko is used by fairing to build the model every time the notebook is run and deploy a fresh model.
   The newly built image is pushed into the DOCKER_REGISTRY and pulled from there by subsequent resources.

   Get your docker registry user and password encoded in base64

- - Create docker config credentials to push images to OCIR registry.
+  - Create docker config credentials to push images to OCIR registry using the script

+  To create the docker config manually

+<details><summary><b>To create the docker config manually click to expand!</b></summary>

+  To create the docker config manually
   From the OCI console, in the User details, generate Auth Tokens.

   ![Create Auth Tokens](images/Demo3CreateDockerSecret.png)